BigD95/nping/README.md

 You can update your equipment list.

-it interactive if you will.
+it interactive if you want.